 - Back Pain: The key to recover from back pain while working on the computer is to maintain the normal spinal curve.
 One of the best ways to maintain the normal curve of your body is to sit at the end of your chair and slouch completely on it.
 It may work faster if you have a backrest attached to your chair to provide good comfort to your back.

 The best way to do so is to relax your arms on the dedicated rests of the chair or desk and bring the desk as closely as possible.
-Make sure that your arm is perpendicular to your back and normally rests on the desk where the keyboard lies.
+Make sure that your arm is perpendicular to your back and usually rests on the desk where the keyboard lies.

 In such situations, you should also make sure the mouse is at your reach where you don’t need to force your entire body to lean forward or aside.